-If you’re thinking about living in a van, you’re going to be doing tons of cooking.
+If you’re thinking about living in a camper van, you’re going to be doing tons of cooking.
 Some people build complete kitchens inside their vans, but we do most of our cooking outdoors with a table, pressure cooker and single-burner stove.

 Here are the van life essentials we can’t live without when it comes to food and cooking.

 - MSR Alpine Nesting Bowl

 - humangear GoBites Uno Spork